 Deciding whether ghost buttons are the right choice for your website goes beyond aesthetics.
 It is important to consider what your buttons are trying to achieve and how their design will impact results.
 Despite their aesthetic advantages, ghost buttons present a series of challenges that ought to be taken into account when deciding whether to use them.

 One important aspect of designing a good and effective button is accessibility.
-Your buttons should be easy to find, read, and use in order to efficiently fulfil their purpose.
+From the first flashlight button to the now virtual buttons on your phone (see the history of buttons in this post from Toptal), a common theme throughout the years is that buttons are easy to find, read, and use in order to efficiently fulfil their purpose.

 Contrast provides accessibility and draws the user’s attention to the label or call to action of the button.
 When present on anything other than a solid background, ghost buttons may create accessibility problems to the user.
 If the contrast between the text and parts of the background image is insufficient, the text may be illegible or the button itself may become harder to locate on the page.